How to Access Property Records in Oregon

 Involuntary liens are imposed on the property against your will for unpaid debts you owe.

-When workers perform jobs on your property and you don't pay them, they can use a mechanic's lien to force you to pay.
-They must follow strict rules and timelines, but once the lien is in place, if you sell the property, they will be paid before you get the proceeds.
+- Mechanic's Liens - When workers perform jobs on your property, and you don't pay them, they can use a mechanic's lien to force you to pay.
+They must follow strict rules and timelines, but once the lien is in place, they will be paid before you get the proceeds if you sell the property.

 The Process of Property Liens in Oregon